Atreyoute/yt_analysis/README.md

 This is a personnal project aiming on practice my data analysis skills.

-Data cleaned ans veryfied with Python, visualization done with Tableau Pulic
+Data cleaned and verified with Python, visualization done with Tableau Pulic